trufflesuite/trufflesuite.com/public/tutorials/pet-shop.md

 ### Installing and Configuring lite-server

-We're going to use the `lite-server` library to serve our static files.
-Since it's an NPM package, we'll need to initialize NPM in our project.
+We're using the `lite-server` library to serve our static files.
+This already came with the box, but let's take a look at how it works.

-In the project's root directory, run `npm init`.
-It will ask you some questions about the project, but for now let's accept all the defaults by pressing Enter at each prompt (you can later change them if necessary).

-With NPM initialized, run `npm install lite-server --save-dev`.
-This installs `lite-server` as a development dependency.
-For production we'll be deploying our Dapp to a real server, so there's no need for `lite-server` in that environment.

-Next, create a file called `bs-config.json` in the project's root directory with the following contents:
+Notice the file `bs-config.json` in the project's root directory with the following contents:

 ```javascript
 {